stefanp312/LEDcube/README.md

 Due to the design of the software designing patterns is quite simple.
 There exists only the restriction that each state of the animation has the same duration.
 However different animations can have different durations so it would be technically possible to chain multiple animation functions together in order to have different state durations.

 Making an animation consists of calling the *stateChange* function with the duration of each animation frame.
-Then have a conditional statement with the global variable called *counter* that modifies that datasource in the desired fashion for that frame.
-The *stateChange* function will automatically iterate the pattern.
-In the last state of the animation you just need to reset the *counter* variable back to 0.
+Then you need a conditional statement with the global variable *counter*.
+Inside that statement you modify the datasource as necessary.
+The *stateChange* function will automatically increment the counter variable so make sure that in the last state of the animation *counter* is set to 0.

 ```C
 void stateChange(int timeInMilliSeconds) {